Breeder: Walter De Jong

 Creamy, nutty and buttery (even without the butter), this little potato is abundantly delicious.
 100 days to maturity; 75 days for new potatoes.

-Each Upstate Abundance purchase sold supports public plant breeding research at Cornell University.
+Our Upstate Abundance seed potatoes were produced in New York.
+Each Upstate Abundance purchase supports public plant breeding research at Cornell University.

 Walking the rows, Walter was surprised to discover one experimental line that yielded an unexpected bonus: an abundance of golf-ball-sized potatoes with bright white flesh.
 By conventional market standards at the time, they were a little too small, but Walter and field manager Matt Falise thought that NY150 was something worth pursuing—a suspicion confirmed when they first tasted it.